MicrosoftDocs/win32/desktop-src/uxguide/vis-color.md

 Color is typically used in UI to communicate:

 -   **Meaning.** The meaning of a message can be summarized through color.
-For example, color is often used to communicate status—where red is a problem or error, yellow is caution or warning, and green is good.
+For example, color is often used to communicate status where red is a problem or error, yellow is caution or warning, and green is good.
 -   **State.** An object's state can be indicated through color.
 For example, Windows uses color to indicate selection and hover states.
 Links within Web pages use blue for unvisited and purple for visited.
 -   **Differentiation.** People assume that there is a relationship between items of the same color, so color coding is an effective way to differentiate between objects.
 For example, in a control panel item, task panes use a green background to visually separate them from the main content.
 Also, Microsoft Outlook allows users to assign different colored flags to messages.
 -   **Emphasis.** Color can be used to draw users' attention.
 For example, Windows uses blue [main instructions](text-ui.md) to help them stand out from the other text.